pyodide/pyodide/docs/usage/type-conversions.md

 ## Round trip conversions

-Translating an object from Python to Javascript and then back to Python is guaranteed to give an object that is equal to the original object (with the exception of `nan` because `nan != nan`).
+Translating an object from Python to Javascript and then back to Python is guaranteed to give an object that is equal to the original object.
 Furthermore, if the object is proxied into Javascript, then translation back unwraps the proxy, and the result of the round trip conversion `is` the original object (in the sense that they live at the same memory address).
+There are a few
+exceptions:

+1. `nan` is converted to `nan` after a round trip but `nan != nan`
+2. proxies created using {any}`pyodide.create_proxy` will be unwrapped

 Translating an object from Javascript to Python and then back to Javascript gives an object that is `===` to the original object.
 Furthermore, if the object